+Undergraduate Advanced Diploma in Research in the Arts/Sciences

+Course code: 2122GCR412

+COURSE GUIDE

-Undergraduate Advanced Diploma in Research in the Arts/Sciences 2020 - 2021 Course code: 2021GCR412 COURSE GUIDE University of Cambridge Institute of Continuing Education, Madingley Hall, Cambridge, CB23 8AQ Tel 01223 746222 www.ice.cam.ac.uk Welcome to the Undergraduate Advanced Diploma in Research in the Arts/Sciences, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
+Welcome to the Undergraduate Advanced Diploma in Research in the Arts/Sciences, a University of Cambridge award offered by the Institute of Continuing Education (ICE).
+The Advanced Diploma is taught and awarded at FHEQ level 6 (i.e. third-year undergraduate level) and attracts 60 credits.
+The award is completed in one academic year.
+For further information about academic credit please see our website: www.ice.cam.ac.uk/info/academic-credits-cats-points

 The Advanced Diploma is designed so that students can develop the research skills necessary to conduct their own independent research project.
 Students will receive a broad research skills training which encompasses their chosen research specialism.
-The Advanced Diploma is taught and awarded at FHEQ level 6 (i.e. third-year undergraduate level) and attracts 60 credits.
-The award is completed in one academic year.
-For further information about academic credit please see our website: http://www.ice.cam.ac.uk/studying-with-us/information-for-students/qualifications-that-we-offer.

 The course offers one annual unit and a syllabus and reading and resource list for this is included in this course guide.

+The programme will be taught remotely, through pre-recorded lectures which students can access at times convenient to them in addition to scheduled live sessions where tutor and students will gather for discussion.
+While attendance at the live sessions is encouraged, all sessions will be recorded and will be accessible via the Virtual Learning Environment (VLE).
+Discussion forums and suggestions for additional reading and resources will also be found on the VLE.

 The course aims to:

-- To enable students with relevant experience at first-degree level the opportunity to carry out focussed research in their discipline under close supervision; and - To provide opportunities for potential progression to further study (e.g. a Master's degree) in their chosen discipline - Note that successful completion of an Undergraduate Advanced Diploma falls below typical M-level entry requirements for the majority of University of Cambridge Faculties and Departments.
+- To enable students with relevant experience at first-degree level the opportunity to carry out focussed research in their discipline under close supervision; and - To provide opportunities for potential progression to further study (e.g. a Master's degree) in their chosen discipline\ - \ Note that successful completion of an Undergraduate Advanced Diploma falls below typical M-level entry requirements for the majority of University of Cambridge Faculties and Departments.
 Applicants wishing to progress to Cambridge M-level study may wish to seek advice from the Faculties and Departments in question.

-Transferable skills for further study and employability - 1.
-The capacity for independent thought and judgement - 2.
-The development of independent learning, study and time management skills - 3.
-The deployment of skills in critical reasoning - 4.
-The development of competence in using IT to support one's work - 5.
-The ability to work with others, productively and equitably - 6.
-The qualities necessary for employment requiring the exercise of some personal responsibility and the demonstration of high levels of motivation and personal commitment through part-time study - 7.
-Journalistic skills in editing, writing and presenting ideas - 8.
-Pedagogical skills for teachers, such as assessing and evaluating teaching methods and research design Study hours The award of academic credit is a means of quantifying and recognising learning and within the UK, one credit notionally represents 10 hours of learning1.
+Transferable skills for further study and employability

+- The capacity for independent thought and judgement - The development of independent learning, study and time management skills - The deployment of skills in critical reasoning - The development of competence in using IT to support one's work - The ability to work with others, productively and equitably - The qualities necessary for employment requiring the exercise of some personal responsibility and the demonstration of high levels of motivation and personal commitment through part-time study

+Additional skills specific to this course include:

+- Journalistic skills in editing, writing and presenting ideas - Pedagogical skills for teachers, such as assessing and evaluating teaching methods and research design

+Study hours

+The award of academic credit is a means of quantifying and recognising learning and within the UK, one credit notionally represents 10 hours of learning.
 The unit in this course attracts 60 credits so students should expect to need to study for approximately 600 hours in total to complete the unit successfully.
 However, it is recognised that students study at different paces and use a variety of approaches, so this is a recommendation, rather than a hard-and-fast calculation.

+1 &#x27;Academic credit in higher education in England - an introduction' .
+The Quality Assurance Agency for Higher Education, 2009

 However, students will be expected to deepen their knowledge and understanding outside the classroom through independent learning and reflection.
 Up to 6 hours of independent study are expected per week during term time.
-The ICE Virtual Learning Environment (VLE) will provide access to additional resources and be a place of interactive teaching and learning, rather than simply a repository of information. ^{1 &#}x27;Academic credit in higher education in England - an introduction' .
-The Quality Assurance Agency for Higher Education, 2009 Course Director:
+The ICE Virtual Learning Environment (VLE) will provide access to additional resources and be a place of interactive teaching and learning, rather than simply a repository of information.

+Teaching staff

+Course Director: